Clinical Decision-Making When Treating High Bleeding Risk Patients: A Japanese Perspective

 Combination therapy of oral anticoagulant and antiplatelet therapy, although less known, is an additional risk factor for HBR patients.
 The ACC/AHA recommendations on DAPT duration are generally not considered applicable to patients treated with oral anticoagulants, as patients on oral anticoagulants were excluded from almost all studies of DAPT duration.2 In the ESC/EACTS guidelines, the use of direct oral anticoagulant (DOAC) is recommended on the basis of some randomized studies demonstrating a comparison of warfarin with DOAC for atrial fibrillation patients with PCI.12 Also, the use of a newer P2Y12 inhibitor, ticagrelor or prasugrel, as a part of a triple therapy regimen is discouraged; however, no comments are made on a dual therapy combining ticagrelor or prasugrel with a DOAC as a possible alternative for a triple therapy with aspirin, clopidogrel, and a DOAC.
 Using one of these newer P2Y12 inhibitors with a (D)OAC under certain circumstances (eg, perceived high thrombotic risk, ACS, complex PCI, and prior stent thrombosis) may be considered.
 When using a newer P2Y12 inhibitor in HBR patients with these risk factors, bleeding complications may be prevented with a shorter duration, switching between newer P2Y12 inhibitors, or dose adjustment.

 For HBR patients with complex PCI, balancing the risks of bleeding and ischemia is very important and difficult.
 A recent study demonstrated that patients who had undergone complex PCI had a higher risk of ischemic events, but had no benefit from long-term DAPT.13 For these patients, choosing a simpler PCI strategy may be recommended.
-Generally, newer-generation DESs are less thrombogenic than first-generation DESs.
+For HBR patients with true bifurcation lesions, a single-stent strategy is more suitable than a two-stent strategy.14 Generally, newer-generation DESs are less thrombogenic than first-generation DESs.
 Newer-generation DESs are coated with permanent polymer or biodegradative polymer, which may lead to less thrombogenicity.
-Animal studies have suggested that there are differences in antithrombogenicity between newer-generation DESs.14 Choosing a less thrombogenic DES for complex PCI may be considered in the treatment of HBR patients.
+Animal studies have suggested that there are differences in antithrombogenicity between newer-generation DESs.15 Choosing a less thrombogenic DES for complex PCI may be considered in the treatment of HBR patients.

 In summary, clinical decision-making when treating HBR patients requires balancing the risks of bleeding and ischemia, which should be adjusted to each patient on the basis of guidelines, randomized studies, and clinical experience; patients’ physiological differences in geographic regions (eg, Japanese versus Western) should also be kept in mind when analyzing guidelines.